Hollywood's animators have inked a new contract.

-At the same time, employers agreed to a 20% increase in their hourly contribution to the union's health plan.
+The contract will provide 2% annual increases in wages and requires employers to boost by 20% the hourly contribution to the union's health plan.
 Members with dependents, however, would also be required for the first time to pay premiums of $25 to $50 a month for healthcare coverage.

-Guild negotiators walked out of talks in April, but resumed negotiations on Tuesday until an agreement was reached about 1 a.m.
-Wednesday.
+Guild negotiators walked out of talks in April, but talks resumed in June.
+A deal was reached after 15 hours of bargaining.

 The new contract covers 2,600 artists, writers and technicians employed in the animation industry, on projects such as the Cartoon Network series "Green Lantern" and DreamWorks Animation's theatrical release "Madagascar 3: Europe's Most Wanted."